(This post may contain affiliate links. Please read our disclosure policy for more information.)

 42. Stop and Smell the Wildflowers

 Springtime brings abundant wildflowers to the Colorado mountains.
-Green grass and colorful spring flowers against a snow-capped mountain backdrop is what Colorado hiking is all about.
+Green grass and colorful spring flowers against a snow-capped mountain backdrop are what Colorado hiking is all about.
 Maroon Bells may be one of the most popular places to see the wildflowers, but there are plenty of options throughout the mountain ranges.

 43. Float Down Mountain Rivers

 Instead of the adrenaline-filled rush of whitewater rafting, take a leisurely float in calmer waters.
 The North St. Vrain River in Lyons is the perfect spot to spend a warm summer afternoon.
-Bring your own float and enjoy the scenery.
+Bring your float and enjoy the scenery.

-44. Meet the Town Donkeys
+44. Meet the Donkeys of Cripple Creek

 Bennett Ave, Cripple Creek